Krishnachaitanya0810/Management-Systems-using-OOPS/README.md

 # Management-Systems-using-OOPS

-#This are just the management systems projects which are just written in java by using OOPS concepts.
+#This are management system projects which are just written in java by using OOPS concepts.